Valloric/val.markovic.io/content/blog/recommended-books-on-modern-investing-and-personal-finance.md

 After reading the _Guide_, the _Pillars_ and the _Walk_, you can confidently stop.
 This is my three-book list for investment newcomers.
-After completing this book series you'll know more about investing than most "professional" money managers.
-If you implement the advice in this book, your returns will also beat the returns of ~80% of actively managed funds, _over the long term_ (20+ years).[^returns]
+After completing this book bundle you'll know more about investing than most "professional" money managers.
+If you implement the advice in these books, your returns will also beat the returns of ~80% of actively managed funds, _over the long term_ (20+ years).[^returns]